lwhitelock/MSOnlineLW/README.md

 This module has been published to the PowerShell Gallery.
 In your script edit:

     "install-module MSOnline" to be "install-module MSOnlineLW"
-    "import-module MSOnlineLW" to be "import-module MSOnlineLW"
+    "import-module MSOnline" to be "import-module MSOnlineLW"

 No other changes should be needed.